ferrocene/ferrocene/ferrocene/doc/user-manual/src/flip-link/usage.rst

 .. note::

-   flip-link is known to work with ARM Cortex-M programs that link to version 0.6.x of the ``cortex-m-rt`` `crate <https://crates.io/crates/cortex-m-rt>`_ and are linked using the linker shipped with the toolchain (LLD).
+   flip-link is known to work with ARM Cortex-M programs that link to version 0.6.x or 0.7.x of the ``cortex-m-rt`` `crate <https://crates.io/crates/cortex-m-rt>`_ and are linked using the linker shipped with the toolchain (LLD).